SantiagoSiordia/blod-server/README.md

 # blod-server

-To run this project run `npm i && npm start`
+To run this project run `nvm use 19 && npm i && npm start`